Female counselor showing notebook to two female students in library

 6. College choices

-Sarah Soule, former Director of College Counseling at Vermont Commons School in South Burlington, Vermont, believes that “in order for a student to find success at the collegiate level, they must enroll in a college that best fits their academic profile, is in an ideal geographic setting as based on the student’s personal preferences, has the desired major, and offers appropriate athletic and extracurricular interests.”
+Sarah Soule, former Director of College Counseling at Vermont Commons School in South Burlington, Vermont, believes that “for a student to find success at the collegiate level, they must enroll in a college that best fits their academic profile, is in an ideal geographic setting as based on the student’s personal preferences, has the desired major, and offers appropriate athletic and extracurricular interests.”
 To give themselves enough time to find the perfect school, students should be encouraged to begin researching colleges and universities in the spring and summer of their junior year.
 Attending college fairs is an excellent way for students to learn more about various schools and meet with representatives, as are searching through schools’ websites and taking virtual tours.
 By their senior year, students should have a list of 10 to 12 colleges they’re interested in that they can review and further narrow down with their parents and college counselors.

 7. Campus tours

 Touring campuses is essential to the process of selecting which schools to apply to and, once accepted, which school to attend.
-Bev Taylor recommends that students should consider visiting schools as early as their freshman year of high school, and they should begin touring campuses by fall of their junior year and continue throughout their senior year as well.
+Bev Taylor recommends that students should consider visiting schools as early as their freshman year of high school, and they should begin touring campuses by the fall of their junior year and continue throughout their senior year as well.
 Visiting schools allows students to get a firsthand impression that brochures and websites simply can’t compete with.
 Students should try to schedule their tours while classes are in session to get the best idea of what life on campus will be like.
 Counselors can help them plan their visits by mapping out the schools that could most easily be visited over spring break and by helping them create a list of places to check out, people to talk to, and questions to ask.

 Related: Campus Tours: What to Expect and How to Prepare Ahead of Time

-According to Soule, “The knowledge gained from a personal visit to an institution, combined with a working knowledge of the statistics and data about admissions enrollment information and an understanding of a student’s specific talents, academic profile, and desires, will lead to finding the most appropriate match in creating a list of colleges where they will apply for admission.”
+According to Soule, “The knowledge gained from a personal visit to an institution, combined with a working knowledge of statistics and data about admissions enrollment information and an understanding of a student’s specific talents, academic profile, and desires, will lead to finding the most appropriate match in creating a list of colleges where they will apply for admission.”
 The college preparation process is going to look a little different for each student, so remember to remain flexible in your planning and ready to adapt to changes.
 This is a good guideline to follow to keep you and your student organized and on the right track to academic success and college admittance.

 Like what you’re reading?